tronprotocol/documentation/TRX/Tron-overview.md

 See also: https://github.com/TRONprotocol/Documentation/blob/master/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

-## 5.1 Definition of bandwidth points
+## 5.1 Definition of Bandwidth
 Transactions are transmitted and stored in the network in byte arrays.
-Bandwidth points consumed in a transaction equals the size of its byte array.
+Bandwidth consumed in a transaction equals the size of its byte array.
-If the length of a byte array is 200 then the transaction consumes 200 bandwidth points.
+If the length of a byte array is 200 then the transaction consumes 200 bandwidth.

 ## 5.2 Freeze/unfreeze mechanism
-TRX can be frozen for a minimum of 3 days to gain both `TRON Power` for voting and network `Bandwidth Points`. `TRON Power` is gained at a 1:1 ratio with the amount of frozen TRX.
+TRX can be frozen for a minimum of 3 days to gain both `TRON Power` for voting and network `Bandwidth`. `TRON Power` is gained at a 1:1 ratio with the amount of frozen TRX.

 The amount of bandwidth granted follows a formula:
 ```